ngoldbaum/ngoldbaum.github.io/content/posts/python-vs-rust-nn.md

 different in Rust compared with Python.
 First, rather than multiplying the array by the float `eta / nbatch`, we instead use `Array::mapv` and define a closure in-line to map in a vectorized manner over the full array.
 This sort of thing would not be very fast in Python because function calls are very slow.
 In rust it doesn't make much difference.
-We also need to wrap the return value of `mapv` in parens and borrow it with `&` when we subtract, lest we consume the array data while we iterate over it.
+We also need to borrow the return value of `mapv` with `&` when we subtract, lest we consume the array data while we iterate over it.
 Needing to think carefully about whether functions consume data or take references makes it much more conceptually demanding to write code like this in Rust than in Python.
 On the other hand I do have much higher confidence that my code is correct when it compiles.
 I'm not sure whether the fact that this code was so demanding for me to write is due to Rust really being harder to write or the disparity between my experience in Rust and Python.

 ## Rewrite it in rust and everything will be better